bcooperstl/advent-of-code-2020/documentation/day22_part1.md

 ## Things I learned ##

 Pretty simple to develop the algorithm to play this game.
 I expect part 2 to be much harder.

+Using the c++ deque STL class to handle all of the queue operations.
+I was going to use the simple queue class, but I need to iterate over it.